lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 In its default configuration, the Alert Production Pipeline, as represented by :file:`pipelines/_ingredients/ApPipe.yaml`, relies on a database to save and load DIASources and DIAObjects.
 When running as part of the operational system, this database will be provided externally.
 However, during testing and development, developers can run |apdb-cli| to set up their own database.
-This page provides an overview of how to use |apdb-cli|.
+This page provides an overview of how to integrate the AP pipeline with |apdb-cli|.
-Note that this document applies to APDB implementation backed by SQL database (SQLite or PostgreSQL), Cassandra-based implementation will use different set of options.

 .. _section-ap-pipe-apdb-config:

 Configuring the database
 ========================

-The database is configured using `~lsst.dax.apdb.ApdbConfig`.
+The database is configured using |apdb-cli|, as described in the :ref:`dax_apdb documentation <lsst.dax.apdb-scripts>`.

-For |pipetask| users, the APDB is configured with the :option:`--config <pipetask run --config>` and :option:`--config-file <pipetask run --config-file>` options.
-APDB configuration info uses the prefix ``diaPipe:apdb.``, with a colon, but is otherwise the same.
+If you are creating your own database, |apdb-cli| outputs a config file encoding the database settings.
+If you are using a database set up by someone else, they should have provided you with a config file or its label in the APDB index (see :py:meth:`lsst.dax.apdb.Apdb.from_uri` for details).

+Once you have a config file or label, you must pass it to the pipeline as the ``parameters:apdb_config`` config field (see :option:`--config <pipetask run --config>`).
-Note that the `~lsst.dax.apdb.ApdbSqlConfig.db_url` field has no default; a value *must* be provided by the user.
+Note that this parameter has no default; a value *must* be provided by the user.

 Additionally, the default set of observed bands allowed to be used in the pipeline are set by the columns available in the Apdb schema specified by `~lsst.dax.apdb.ApdbConfig.schema_file`.
 Should the user wish to use the pipeline on data containing bands not in the ``ugrizy`` system, they must add the appropriate columns to the Apdb schema and add the bands to the ``validBands`` config in `~lsst.ap.association.DiaPipelineConfig`.